pepopowitz/self-sabotage-your-docs/src/index.md

 - the thing about maintaining many versions of docs
 - is that there's a lot of duplication.

 - our c7 docs, for example, might have one page about bpmn that has existed for many versions
 - and that evolves, slowly, over time

 - many times, a particular document doesn't change _at all_ across versions
-- but it's often the case that you can't see significant differences between two versions of a doc
+- and it's often the case that you can't see significant differences between two versions of a doc
   - unless the versions are relatively far apart

 - this duplication played the starring role in this story